bkieselEducational/Oauth/README.md

           * (Special Note) If you are initiating your OAuth flow from the frontend, you will need to alos set the "Authorized JavaScript origins"

       <img width="800" alt="client_credentials" src="https://github.com/bkieselEducational/Oauth/assets/131717897/87d7e1ea-9686-48ba-8b58-06ec6f735f0f"><br>
-          * After clicking create, save the client_id and the client_secret in a secure place (.env), which in this case, is your client_secret.json file.
+          * After clicking create, save the client_id and the client_secret in a secure place (.env).
       <img width="509" alt="credentials" src="https://github.com/bkieselEducational/Oauth/assets/131717897/2903d402-e50b-4bd6-a258-c43efde2c153">

 2. **Your App:**